tobyatgithub/django_lender/README.md

 # django_lender

+In this repository, I implement a book lending system when users can check what books are available for lending and what books have been checked out.
-In this repository, I implement the concept of Docker and working within containers as a part of my developer workflow.
+The main purpose of this project is to familiarize myself with the concept of Docker and working within containers as a part of my developer workflow.
 As compared to Flask, django shall significantly improve the development speed.

 # Log
+1/8/19:
+Today I added more features book lender part to django lender project (aka. two new pages.)
+These two new pages required all parts from Model-Viewer-Controller.
+On top of that, I created super user and ran unit tests.

 1/7/19:
 First implement with basic steps:
 1. call code below to create the basic framework at local directory.